Frex: dependently-typed algebraic simplification: System Design Lessons

-Most performance bottlenecks we have encountered in developing \Frexlib{} have been caused by evaluation taking significant time, identified by profiling the \idris{} executable. \idris{} compiles to Scheme, and we have experimented with alternative methods of implementing the evaluator, including evaluating via Scheme to take advantage of the runtime.
-We have made modest performance gains this way, but in the end nothing is more effective than removing the need to evaluate in the first place!
-There are various ways we can achieve this, including preserving sharing in subterms, choosing appropriate data representation in unification, and taking advantage of the typical structure of unification and conversion problems.
+Profiling the \idris{} executable reveals that most performance bottlenecks encountered in developing \Frexlib{} are caused by the evaluator.
+We have experimented with alternative implementations of the evaluator that compile terms using Scheme's backend and a glued representation of values~\cite{DBLP:journals/mscs/CoquandD97,Chapman2005epigram} rather than interpreting terms directly.
+These implementations give modest performance gains, but in the end the most effective way is to avoid evaluation in the first place!
+We have therefore also experimented with the following ways to avoid evaluating terms: preserving subterm sharing, choosing appropriate data representation in unification, and taking advantage of the typical structure of unification and conversion problems.